wifi1999/KusiNote/README.md

 ## Project Structure

 ### post service
-The post service is used to handle user's post management, user's post request from the frontend will be forward to the event-bus service for event notification management.
+Manages user posts.
+Frontend post requests are forwarded to the event-bus service for event notification.

 ### comment service
-The comment service is used to handle user's comment management, user's comment request from the frontend will be forward to event-bus service for event notification management.
+Manage user comments.
+Frontend comment requests are forwarded to the event-bus service for event notification.

 ### event-bus service
-The event-bus service is used to handle post/comment request notification.
-The user's request from post service and comment service will be forward to query service for database management.
+Manages post/comment request notifications.
+Requests from post and comment services are forwarded to the query service for database management

 ### query service
-The query service is used to handle the user's data management, including post and comment management.
+Manages user data, including posts and comments, connected with MongoDB database

 ### client
-The client is used render the web pages for the note taker app.
+Renders web pages for the note-taking app.

 ## Features